 1“The US market for Self-paced eLearning reached $16.7 billion in 2009 according to a new report by Ambient Insight called, “The US Market for Self-paced eLearning Products and Services: 2009-2014 Forecast and Analysis.”
 The demand for online training is growing by 7.4% and revenues will reach $23.8 billion by 2014.”

 What follows, then, are a number of ways (10 to be precise) that you can use to make your online training more effective.
+Start by getting an eLeaP sandbox account.

 Understand your subject